Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

 The reader will at this point be forgiven for thinking that Fries's critical philosophy is itself obscure, however.
 The idea of a `feeling-for-truth' is unclear and seems to amount to a bald `appeal to intuition' characteristic of pre-Kantian philosophy or even of contemporary analytic metaphysics.
-In this sense it does not seem to have much in common with Kantian philosophy.
+In this sense it does not seem to have much in common with the science that is Kantian philosophy.
 More importantly the idea of an immediate cognition which, despite its immediacy, is only known obscurely seems incoherent \citep[cf.][p.
 78]{beiser2014}.
-And it seems problematic (to put it charitably) to hold that our knowledge of the a priori can be grounded empirically.
+And it seems problematic to hold that knowledge of the a priori can be grounded empirically.
 It is thus quite fortunate that one of Nelson's most important contributions to Friesian critical philosophy was to clarify these and other aspects of Fries's views.

-The distinction between the a priori forms of knowledge (what, in Nelson's terminology, is called the `system of metaphysics', by which he does \emph{not} mean metaphysical cognition in the sense of Kant's \emph{Innaugural Dissertation}) and the Friesian critical philosophy, Nelson explains, can be understood in terms of what we would today call the distinction between object-language and meta-language \citep[pp. 184--190]{nelson1971}.
+The distinction between the a priori forms of knowledge (what, in Nelson's terminology, is called the `system of metaphysics', by which he does \emph{not} mean metaphysical cognition in the sense of Kant's \emph{Inaugural Dissertation}) and the Friesian critical philosophy, Nelson explains, can be understood in terms of what we would today call the distinction between object-language and meta-language \citep[pp. 184--190]{nelson1971}.
 Nelson does not use exactly this terminology, though he comes close, and in any case expresses the essential ideas: